-Exceptions to the Specialty Drug List
+Exceptions to Medica's Drug List

 In certain cases, it is possible to get an exception that will cover a specialty medication that is generally not covered.
 Please note that exceptions will only be allowed when specific clinical criteria are satisfied.
-Any exception that Medica grants will improve the coverage by only one benefit level.
+Any specialty drug exception that Medica grants will be covered at Tier 4.

-If you have a condition that may seriously jeopardize your life, health or ability to regain maximum function or if you are undergoing a current course of treatment with a drug not included on the Specialty Drug List, an expedited review may be requested.
+If you have a condition that may seriously jeopardize your life, health or ability to regain maximum function or if you are undergoing a current course of treatment with a drug not included on Medica's Drug List, an expedited review may be requested.
 Medica will make a determination and provide notification on an expedited review request within 24 hours of receiving the request.
 For all other exception requests (standard requests), Medica will make a determination and provide notification within 72 hours of receiving the request.